Galacsh/obsidian-reading-view-enhancer/README.md

 In this plugin, a "block" refers to an HTML element that can be considered a distinct content unit within a markdown document.

 Paragraphs, headings, lists, tables, code blocks, quotes, media elements, and callouts are examples of blocks.

 #### Block Color

-> ⚡️ Settings > Reading View Enhancer > Block Color
+> ⚡️ Settings > Reading View Enhancer > Block color

 You can set a custom color for the block highlight effect.